Archaeology: Public archaeology

-In the UK, popular archaeology programs such as Time Team and Meet the Ancestors have resulted in a huge upsurge in public interest.
-Where possible, archaeologists now make more provisions for public involvement and outreach in larger projects than they once did, and many local archaeological organizations operate within the Community archaeology framework to expand public involvement in smaller-scale, more local projects.
-Archaeological excavation, however, is best undertaken by well-trained staff that can work quickly and accurately.
-Often this requires observing the necessary health and safety and indemnity insurance issues involved in working on a modern building site with tight deadlines.
+In the UK, popular archaeology programs such as Time Team and Meet the Ancestors have resulted in an upsurge in public interest.
+Where possible, archaeologists now make more provisions for public involvement and outreach in larger projects than they have in the past and many modern local archaeological organizations operate within the Community archaeology framework to expand public involvement in smaller-scale, more local projects.
+Archaeological excavation, however, is best undertaken by well-trained staff who can work quickly, carefully, and accurately.
+Often, this requires observing the necessary health and safety and indemnity insurance requirements when working on a modern building site with tight deadlines.
 Certain charities and local government bodies sometimes offer places on research projects either as part of academic work or as a defined community project.
-There is also a flourishing industry selling places on commercial training excavations and archaeological holiday tours.
+There is also an industry selling places on commercial training excavations and archaeological holiday tours.

-Archaeologists prize local knowledge and often liaise with local historical and archaeological societies, which is one reason why Community archaeology projects are starting to become more common.
-Often archaeologists are assisted by the public in the locating of archaeological sites, which professional archaeologists have neither the funding, nor the time to do.
+Archaeologists prize local knowledge and often liaise with local historical and archaeological societies, which is one reason community archaeology projects are becoming more common.
+Often, archaeologists are assisted by the public in the locating of archaeological sites, which professional archaeologists have neither the funding nor the time to do.

 Archaeological Legacy Institute (ALI), is a registered 501[c] [3] non-profit, media and education corporation registered in Oregon in 1999.
-ALI founded a website, The Archaeology Channel to support the organization's mission "to nurturing and bringing attention to the human cultural heritage, by using media in the most efficient and effective ways possible."
+ALI founded a website, The Archaeology Channel, to support the organization's mission of "nurturing and bringing attention to the human cultural heritage, by using media in the most efficient and effective ways possible."

-There is a considerable international body of research focused on archaeology and public value and tangible benefits of archaeology include helping to counteract racism, documenting accomplishments of ignored communities, providing time-depth as a response to short-termism of the modern age, and contributing to human ecology, independent evidence base, historic context development and tourism.
-The delivery of public benefits through archaeology can be summarised as follows: through making a contribution to a shared history, artistic and cultural treasures, local values, place-making and social cohesion, educational benefits, contribution to science and innovation, health and wellbeing, and added economic value to developers.
+There is a considerable international body of research focused on archaeology; public value and tangible benefits of archaeology include helping to counteract racism, documenting accomplishments of ignored communities, providing time-depth as a response to short-termism of the modern age, and contributing to human ecology, independent evidence base, historic context development and tourism.

+As well as the act of discover itself ("Discovery is a positive state of mind, as is curiosity and exercising what has been called the archaeological imagination"), the delivery of public benefits through archaeology can be summarised as follows: through contributing to a shared history, artistic and cultural treasures, local values, place-making and social cohesion, educational benefits, contribution to science and innovation, health and wellbeing, and added economic value to developers.